draganmilenkovic/metabox-io-safeload/README.md

 <h3>About</h3>
 Safely use MetaBox.io's rwmb_meta() function if your plugin that loads MetaBox.io (and thus MetaBox.io) has loaded.
-Also handles valuer retrieval for terms.
+Also handles value retrieval for terms.
-This is important to pass theme submission requirements (for e.g. themeforest) if you plan on integrating MetaBox.io in your plugin/theme because it should be in "plugin territory" and this code lets you use a simple function that check if it's safe to use MetaBox.io or not.
+This is important to pass theme submission requirements (for e.g. themeforest) if you plan on integrating MetaBox.io in your plugin/theme because it should be in "plugin territory" and this code lets you use a simple function that checks if it's safe to use MetaBox.io or not.
+It's also super useful for quickly getting values for terms, eliminating the extra steps by simply adding the 'term' parameter to the function.
+Finally, you can you can also pass the fallback value which should be used if MetaBox.io wasn't loaded or if it was loaded but failed in retrieving a value from the specified field.

 <h3>Instructions:</h3>
 <ol>